kitarp3690/1st-Year-Project/README.md

 # 1st-Year-Project (C++)

 This repository contains a Bank Management System simulation implemented in C++.
-The system caters to two types of users:
+The system consists of two types of users:

 1. Admin (Bank staff)
 2. User (Bank customer)